Emma May Alexander Reinertsen: Career

-Published in 1909, Five Cousins in California was a chldren's book set in Pasadena, California.
+Published in 1909, Five Cousins in California was a children's book set in Pasadena, California.

 Reinertsen also wrote on social reform issues.
 In 1873, she began addressing the topic of temperance, particularly the custom of children being allowed to carry beer from saloons to homes and shops.
 One of her later articles on the subject was forwarded to Mark Twain, who highly commended it and was strongly in favor of the reform.
 Reinertsen was the first in the "West" to protest against the wearing of hats in theaters.
 From that reform came a movement to remove hats in all churches.
 Two other reforms were credited to her, that of the custom of spitting in street cars and spitting on the sidewalk.
 Eventually, an ordinance was secured in Milwaukee, and thereafter, hundreds of cities and villages passed laws against the custom of spitting on sidewalks.

 She was a member of the Daughters of the American Revolution, National Society United States Daughters of 1812, College Endowment Association, and the Milwaukee Outdoor Art Association.

 Personal life

 On October 18, 1871, she married Robert C. Reinertsen (1846–1923), a civil engineer of Milwaukee.
 The couple had two sons, Rex and Don.
 Her son Rex was killed in September 1907 when he suffered a fractured skull after being thrown from an automobile, aged 30.

-Emma May Alexander Reinertsen died on March 22, 1920 in Wisconsin, aged 67.
+Emma May Alexander Reinertsen died on March 22, 1920, in Wisconsin, aged 67.